SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 ### Using an external JNDI store for Solace JNDI lookups

-By default the Solace JMS Resource Adapter looks up JNDI objects, which are the Connection Factory and Destination Objects, from the JNDI store on the Solace message broker.
+By default the Solace JMS Resource Adapter looks up JNDI objects, which are the Connection Factory and Destination Objects, from the JNDI store on the message broker.

-It is possible to use an external JNDI provider such as an external LDAP server instead, and provision the Solace JNDI objects there.
+It's possible to use an external JNDI provider such as an external LDAP server instead, and provision the Solace JNDI objects there.

 The following configuration changes are required to use an external JNDI provider: